Jason5Lee/defer-kt/README.md

 ## Advantage over `use` and `try-finally`

-Comparing to the `use` function in Kotlin standard library and `try-finally` block, this library provides the following advantages.
+Compared to using the use function and try-finally, this library has the following advantages

-1. Less indentation, especially when you have multiple resource that need to be closed.
+1. Less indent, especially if you have multiple resources to close.
 2. Easy to have a variable number of resources.
-3. Provide a `cancelDefer` method to move ownership, that is, pass the resource to another object and let it take care of closing.
+3. Provide the `cancelDefer` method to transfer ownership, i.e. pass the resource to another object and let it close.

-For example, you have some output targets, each of them associated with a name.
-Now you want to implement an object that maintain multiple output targets, and output a message to the corresponding target based on the message's type.
-You can do it with this library like this.
+For example, if you have many output targets, each target has a name.
+Now you want to implement an object that maintains multiple output target objects, which output information to the corresponding target according to the type of information.
+You can implement this object like this

 ```kotlin
 data class Message(val type: String, ...)